-Immerse yourself in a Parisian neighborhood for your next weekend mini-break
+Immerse yourself in a Parisian neighbourhood for your next weekend mini-break.

 Catching the train from London to Paris is so effortless – every time I walk through the gleaming grandness of St Pancras station I chide myself for not doing it more often.

 I caught the 5:40am Eurostar train to Paris Gare du Nord – the first train out on a Friday.
 The train arrived at 9:17am (Paris time is one hour ahead of London) and by 10am I had checked into my apartment and was tucking into petit dejeuner at Petit Pot, the cafe next door to where I was staying for the weekend.

 Rather than queuing for a taxi at busy Gare du Nord, the Paris metro system is fast, efficient and easy to navigate.
 A good way to save some time and hassle is to buy your metro tickets at London’s St Pancras station while you’re waiting for your train – the information desk will sell you a carnet of 10 single trip tickets and equip you with a handy metro and street map.